 If you recall what we have learned in the previous lesson when a switch receives a frame, it checks the destination MAC address against its MAC table and if there is no matching entry, it forwards the frame out all interfaces except the incoming interface.
 This process is often referred to as flooding and the frame whose destination MAC is unknown is called an unknown unicast.

-The main idea here is simple - if you don't know where exactly to deliver a frame, send it out everywhere, and the recipient will eventually get it.
-And the receiver will likely reply back, therefore the switch will learn both nodes' MAC addresses and continue the future forwarding process as known unicast (not flooding the frames).
+The main idea here is simple - if you don't know where exactly to deliver a frame, send it out everywhere, and the intended recipient will eventually get it.
+The receiver will likely reply back.
+Subsequently, the switch will learn both nodes' MAC addresses and continue the future forwarding process as known unicast (not flooding the frames).

-- multicast frames - ones destined to MAC address which starts with bits '1110'
+- Multicast frames - ones destined to a MAC address that starts with bits '1110'

 Ethernet Loops (Broadcast storms)

 If we apply this flooding logic to a switching topology with redundant links, a strange effect takes place.
 Let's look at the example shown in Figure 2.
 PC1 sends out a broadcast frame.
-When switch 1 receives the broadcast, it sends it out all ports, except the incoming one.
+When switch 1 receives the broadcast, it sends it out on all ports, except the incoming one.
 Therefore, it sends a copy of the frame to switch 2 and switch 3.
-The same happens when the copies are received by SW2 and SW3.
-They see that this is a broadcast and send a copy of it out all ports except the incoming one.
-In the end, the flooding of this broadcast results in the frame repeatedly rotating around the three switches indefinitely until one of them crashes because of high CPU or one of the links gets completely congested and unusable.
+The same happens when SW2 and SW3 receive the copies.
+They see that this is a broadcast and send a copy of it out on all ports except the incoming one.
+In the end, the flooding of this broadcast results in the frame looping around the three switches indefinitely until one of them crashes because of high CPU, or one of the links gets completely congested and unusable.
 This effect is referred to as Ethernet Loop, Layer 2 Loop, or Broadcast Storm.

 KEY TOPIC LAN switching doesn't work in looped topologies (networks with redundant links) without a mechanism that breaks the topology into a loop-free one.
-The most widely used loop-preventing techniques are Spanning-tree (STP) and link aggregation, but others exist as well.
+The most widely used loop-preventing techniques are Spanning Tree Protocol (STP) and link aggregation, but others exist as well.

 Shown in Figure 3 is an example of the same network but with a mechanism that breaks the looped topology.
 Note that the link between switch 2 and switch 3 is not used for frame forwarding and therefore there is no way for the broadcast frames to loop around indefinitely.